-Rule 17Ad-22(e)(13)(ii) Rule 17Ad-22(e)(13)(ii) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to describe its process to replenish any financial resources it may use following a member default or other event in which use of such resources is contemplated. ------------------------- --
+Rule 17Ad-22(e)(13)(ii) Rule 17Ad-22(e)(13)(ii) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to describe its process to replenish any financial resources it may use following a member default or other event in which use of such resources is contemplated.

-If 25 percent of the relevant default fund is used up in the management of the default, LCH has the right to call additional funds from non-defaulting service clearing members ('unfunded contributions').
-The value of unfunded contributions LCH may call from each service clearing member in respect of a given default is capped at that clearing member's funded contribution to the relevant default fund at the time of the default.
+For CDSClear, Refill is performed as soon as the loss exceeds the resources of the defaulter and the CCP's skin in the game, LCH SA has the right to call additional funds from non-defaulting service clearing members ('unfunded contributions').
+The value of unfunded contributions LCH SA may call from each service clearing member in respect of a given default is capped at that clearing member's funded contribution to the relevant default fund at the time of the default.

-On successful completion of the default management process, LCH will recalculate the default fund amount.
-If the default fund has fallen below the floor level, clearing members must restore the default funds to their respective floor levels within two days.
+On successful completion of the default management process, LCH SA will recalculate the default fund amount.